 “Personally I’m looking forward to having KIN and the 1st episode influence and impact the viewers in a deep and personal way, especially for Fijians both in Fiji and the diaspora at large and by extension, other Pacific Islanders and Indigenous people of the world.
 Having spent some time with the Kaisila twins listening to their amazing stories, their deep love for learning and maintaining their culture, their affection for their family and the women in their lives who impacted their upbringing via music and culture, I hope that by bringing these rich cultural experiences to life via animation, Fijians, Pacific Islanders and Indigenous people can both relate to their struggles but also celebrate their journey in keeping their culture alive in another country.”

--TUMELI TUQOTA, ANIMATOR/FILMAKER
+-TUMELI TUQOTA, ANIMATOR AND FILMMAKER

 Download PDF